AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/create-launguage-copy.md

 ---
 title: Create a Language Copy
-seo-title: Create a Language Copy
 description: Explore how to create a Language Copy for your AEM site using the Create Language Copy wizard.
-seo-description: Explore how to create a Language Copy for your AEM site using the Create Language Copy wizard.
 feature: language-copy, live-copy, multi-site-manager
 topics: localization, authoring, content-architecture
 audience: all